 At the airport in no time

-The airport express (Flughafenexpress, short: FEX) connects the airport and Berlin’s city centre.
+The airport express (Flughafenexpress, short: FEX) connects the airport and Berlin’s Central Station twice every hour.
 On this regional train, the standard VBB fare (Berlin ABC!) applies.
 The whole trip, from the Flughafen BER railway station to Berlin’s central station, takes approx. half an hour.
 Please note: FEX does not stop a the Schönefeld (bei Berlin) station!

 Excellent rail connections to the city centre and surroundings

-During peak times, 6 S-Bahn trains per hour (lines S45 or S9) stop at BER, reaching the airport approx. every 10 minutes.
-These trains arrive from Südkreuz or Spandau station via Schönefeld (bei Berlin) and Waßmannsdorf to Flughafen BER station.
+Mon-Sat from 5 a.m. to midnight and Sun 7 a.m. to midnight, a total of 6 S-Bahn trains per hour (lines S45 or S9) stop at BER, reaching the airport approx. every 10 minutes.
+TThese trains arrive from Südkreuz or Spandau station via Schönefeld (bei Berlin) and Waßmannsdorf to Flughafen BER station.

 Pro tip